Irregular eating habits and concern about body weight or shape.

 Avoidant restrictive food intake disorder is similar to anorexia in that both disorders involve limitations in the amount and/or types of food consumed, but unlike anorexia, avoidant restrictive food intake disorder does not involve any distress about body shape or size, or fears of fatness.
 This disorder can affect both children, youth and adults for a variety of underlying reasons.

 Binge eating disorder

 This disorder differs from overeating.
 It is characterized by frequent episodes of binge eating involving the consumption of a large amount of food in a short period of time.
 Binge episodes will be accompanied by a loss of control, overeating and the inability to stop the binge, along with feelings of guilt and shame.

 How are eating disorders treated?

-Treatment for eating disorders is provided by a team of doctors, nutritionists, and therapists and can include:
+Treatment for eating disorders is provided by a team of doctors, registered dietitians and therapists and can include:

 - Medical care and monitoring to address any physical health issues that may have arisen as a result of disordered eating behaviours

 - Nutritional care to restore weight, guidance for normal eating, and the integration of an individualized meal plan

 - Therapy to address the underlying causes of eating disorders and learn healthier coping skills and methods for expressing emotions, communicating and maintaining healthy relationships

 - Medications to help resolve mood or anxiety symptoms that can occur with an eating disorder or in reducing binge-eating and purging behaviours